Vatha Kulambu Recipe

 - 20 No's Sundakkai Vathal / manathakkali Vathal or Parika vathal

 - 1 Tbsp Jaggery Optional You can add just 1 Tsp if you don't like it sweeter.

 - 1/2 tsp chana dal

 - 2 Tbsp Sesame Oil

-In a deep bottom pan, add 2 Tbsp Oil.
-Add mustard seeds, methi seeds , chana dal, curry leaves and any one of the vettals.
-I have used manathakkali vettal for this recipe.
+Saute - In a deep bottom pan, add 2 Tbsp Oil.
+Add mustard seeds, methi seeds , chana dal, curry leaves and any one of the vathal.
+I have used manathakkali vathal for this recipe.

-Once the vettals begin to swell , add the tamarind mixture to the pan.
-Allow the tamarind mixture to boil for atleast 5 minutes and then simmer for 20-25 minutes.
-In the meanwhile add rice powder, 1/2 Cup water and salt to the simmering manathakkali vettal kulambu.
+Add the Ingredients -Once the vatha begin to swell , add the tamarind mixture to the pan.
+Allow the tamarind mixture to boil for at-least 5 minutes and then simmer for 20-25 minutes.
+In the meanwhile add rice powder, 1/2 Cup water and salt to the simmering manathakkali vatha kulambu.

 If you enjoy it sweeter, add Powdered Jaggery and stir.
 Check for spice and salt.

-Turn off the flame and serve the Manathakkali Vethal Kozhambu with potato curry and steamed rice.
+Serve Hot -Turn off the flame and serve the Manathakkali Vathal Kuzhambu with potato curry and steamed rice.